 As a musician, Jagger won an Austin Music Award with the Austin Lounge Lizards and he has recorded two Top 20 roots albums with the Border Blasters.
 He has performed at the Kerrville Folk Festival, the Strawberry Festival in California, and the Austin Old Settlers Festival, has toured Russia on a cultural performance tour, and has appeared on National Public Radio’s “Mountain Stage.”
 He hosted the “KRTS Border Blast Revue” for four years on KRTS, Marfa Public Radio and also served on its founding Regional Advisory Board.
 Jagger conceived of and was music producer for the short-lived but critically acclaimed “Harvest Moon & Tunes Festival” in Fort Davis, TX, bringing an impressive roster of musicians to perform in the small West Texas town including The Dixie Chicks (twice), Johnny Gimble’s Texas Playboy Reunion (featuring all the living Bob Wills’ Texas Playboys at the time), Guy Clark, Peter Rowan, Brave Combo (twice), Santiago Jimenez Jr., Don Walser, Asleep at the Wheel, CJ Chenier and The Red Hot Louisiana Band, and more.

-As a business entrepreneur Jagger brought the Internet to the Big Bend by founding The Overland Network, the first Internet services company in the Big Bend/Davis Mountains area.
+As a business entrepreneur Jagger brought the Internet to the Big Bend/Davis Mountains by founding The Overland Network, the first Internet services company in the Big Bend/Davis Mountains area.
 He served on the Board of the Texas ISP Association and later was President of the non-profit Fort Davis Community Network.
+Other business endeavors in Fort Davis include the Paisano Gallery (art, photographs and indigenous crafts from Mexico), and Tra le Stelle, an Italian style gelateria & espresso bar, also serving handmade pizzas & paninis.

-As a political reformer and Texas State Director for Wolf-PAC, Todd was instrumental in passing the first state legislation in the United States calling for a national convention to propose a Free & Fair Elections Amendment to the U.S. Constitution.
+As a political reformer and Texas State Director for Wolf-PAC, Todd was instrumental in passing the first state legislation in the history of the United States calling for a national convention to propose a Free & Fair Elections Amendment to the U.S. Constitution addressing our national system of campaign finance.

 You can usually find him with a coffee cup in his hand.